 Then, his first official opportunity in the business came calling.
 Just 12 hours after broadcasting his final game of the season for the Pilots, Ben became a Sports Anchor/Reporter at KEZI 9, the ABC affilaite in Eugene, Oregon.
 In Eugene, Ben was the Oregon State Beaver Beat Reporter and also covered minor league baseball, track and field events (it is TrackTown USA after all) and several other big sporting events in Western Oregon.
 He also created an online series entitled "Beaver Breakdown" where he gave daily reports on Oregon State Football practices that air on KEZI's website.
 Ben has also hosted KEZI's weekly "Sunday Sports Extra" shows as well as "College Gameday" where he looked at Pac-12 games with analysts.
 He had also gotten back into the play-by-play booth from time to time calling high school and local college basketball games for KEZI.
 Ben also covered big time events such as Oregon State Women's Basketball winning the Pac-12 Tournament and making it to the Final Four in Indianapolis plus Oregon State Men making it to the NCAA Tournament for the first time in 26 years.

-After a year-and-a-half, Ben was on the move as he made his way to the Natural State to become the Weekend Sports Anchor/Reporter at the Fox affiliate in Little Rock, Arkansas.
-There Ben covers sports from all over Arkansas including the Razorbacks, Arkansas State, Central Arkansas, and a lot more!
-Ben was able to cover big events such as the Razorbacks trip to the NCAA Tournament in 2016, Arkansas' appearance in the Phil Knight Invitational in Portland, Oregon as well as Jerry Jones' induction into the Pro Football Hall of Fame.
-He is also the lead reporter on the station's "Fearless Friday" high school football shows where he reports live from the biggest game of the week.
-Working in Little Rock has also provided Ben the opportunity to produce big feature stories, such as on current Razorback Basketball player Darious Hall overcoming his father's murder, as well as producing a documentary mini-series called "Patriot Games" that goes behind-the-scenes of Parkview Football's rebuild.
-Ben is very proud to call a place, that his late grandfather cared for tremendously, his home.
-He has also been able to get back into the play-by-play booth calling several high school basketball and football championship games on TV as well as being named the first ever TV Play-By-Play voice of Little Rock Trojans Basketball on ESPN+.
+After a little under a year-and-a-half, Ben was on the move as he made his way to the Natural State to become the Weekend Sports Anchor/Reporter at the Fox affiliate in Little Rock, Arkansas.
+There Ben covered sports from all over Arkansas including the Razorbacks, Arkansas State, Central Arkansas, and a lot more!
+Ben was able to cover big events such as the Razorbacks trip to the NCAA Tournament in 2016, Arkansas' appearance in the Phil Knight Invitational in Portland, Oregon, Jerry Jones' induction into the Pro Football Hall of Fame and, most notably, Arkansas Baseball's run to the College World Series where they were one out (specifically one caught foul ball) away from winning their first national title.
+He was also the lead reporter on the station's "Fearless Friday" high school football shows where he reported live from the biggest game of the week.
+He also was a studio host for several Arkansas Razorback and Dallas Cowboy Football shows with analysts.
+Working in Little Rock had also provided Ben the opportunity to produce big feature stories, such as on former Razorback Basketball player Darious Hall overcoming his father's murder, as well as producing a documentary mini-series called "Patriot Games" that goes behind-the-scenes of Parkview Football's rebuild.
+Ben was very proud to call a place, that his late grandfather cared for tremendously, his home.
+He was also able to get back into the play-by-play booth calling several high school basketball and football state championship games on TV as well as being named the first ever TV Play-By-Play voice of Little Rock Trojans Basketball on ESPN+.